-A photography business is a brand that has a unique name, image, logo, and design representing the kind of services it will provide to their clients.
+A photography business is a brand that has a unique name, image, logo, and design representing the kind of services it will provide to its clients.

 Branding is the need of the hour as it is the only way to make sure that, you stay in the market and give stiff competition to your peers.

-But unfortunately, branding is not done right by many businesses; there are many factors that goes into having a well-established brand.
+But unfortunately, branding is not done right by many businesses; there are many factors that go into having a well-established brand.
 Let’s see what they are.